weaveworks/weave-gitops-private/docs/adrs/0017-pipeline-pr-promotions-security.md

 1. To extend the [existing documentation](https://docs.gitops.weave.works/docs/pipelines/promoting-applications) with enough context for pipeline users to understand, and help to manage the risks of the existing approach.
-2. To review the current solution to find a better balance between easy to use and security that makes feel more comfortable.
+2. To review the current solution in order to find a better balance between ease of use and security that makes users feel more comfortable using this feature.

 ### Extend Documentation